vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Don't forget the residual connections and their addition and normalization to outputs of both FF and self-attention.

-## Self-attention vs Feed-Forward Layer
+## Self-attention vs Feed-Forward Layer and All-Attention

 Have you noticed that the FF sublayer is akin to key-value memory of the self-attention except for non-linearity is ReLU and bias-terms \\( b, c \\)?